ArnaudBelcour/kegg2bipartitegraph/README.md

 - a sbml file containing the metabolic network that can be used with topological analysis methods (such as [MeneTools](https://github.com/cfrioux/MeneTools), [MiSCoTo](https://github.com/cfrioux/miscoto) or [Metage2Metabo](https://github.com/AuReMe/metage2metabo)).

+- a graphml file containing the metabolic network as a bipartite graph.

 - tsv files indicating the pathways/modules contained in the metabolic networks, their completness ratio and the associated reactions.

+- a tsv file showing KO information if the option has been used.

+- several statistics/metadata/log files.